 Number 4: State of Decay 2

 Again, I actually like this game.
 Or rather I want to.
-Its concepts are incredibly solid and its damn close to being the top zombie apocalypse simulator out there.
+Its concepts are incredibly solid and it’s damn close to being the top zombie apocalypse simulator out there.
 But the game is absurdly balanced to an embarrassing degree.
 I tend to rail on games that are too easy if they don’t provide difficulty settings.
-But State of Decay 2 is on another level.
+State of Decay 2 is on another level.
 Keep in mind, this is a survival game that preaches that the permanent death of your survivors is a core feature.
 It also has no difficulty settings.

-It is so poorly balanced, I’ve never lost a survivor.
-Never even came close.
+It is so poorly balanced, I’ve never lost a survivor, I’ve never even came close.
 I actually ran a little test by throwing a fresh and unleveled survivor into a group of 4+ zombies and decided to let them eat him.
 I only pushed a button to bring them back from the last chance state.
 (Basically, when your health bar runs out, you have a second health bar that starts to deplete, if you push a button fast enough you stand up again as long as it doesn’t reach zero).

 Without dodging, fighting, healing, or moving, It took them 1:30 seconds to kill that fresh unleveled survivor.
-It’s not hard to imagine how its impossible to die if you bother to actually do anything.
+It’s easy to imagine how its impossible to die if you bother to actually do anything.
 Undead Labs has heard the cries of players like me and plans of fixing it early 2019.
 But right now the game lacks any bite, and for a survival game, that’s bad.

 Number 3: Jurassic World Evolution

 I love Dinosaurs, I have since I was a kid.
 One of my favorite games, when I was a teenager was Jurassic Park Operation Genesis.
-So seeing the trailer for Evolution, you can imagine my excitement.
-That vanished when I got to play it.
-The dinosaurs sure look pretty.
-But that’s about it.
-Its an extremely shallow park builder, to the point I hesitate to actually call it a game.
+So seeing the trailer for Evolution, you can imagine my excitement, that vanished when I got to play it.
+The dinosaurs sure look pretty, but that’s about it.
+It’s an extremely shallow park builder, to the point I hesitate to actually call it a game.

 The guests aren’t simulated.
-They only are on screen for aesthetic purposes. your income is based on your star rating, which depends on your dinosaurs.
+They only are on screen for aesthetic purposes.
+Your income is based on your star rating, which depends on your dinosaurs.
 Raising it is as simple as having more breeds of dino in your park.
 Dinosaurs have almost no behavioral AI and have very simple switches on their happiness.
 Such as three other dinos in my pen is too many, two is just right.
-It’s an okay sandbox park builder.
-But a very poor simulation game.
+It’s an okay sandbox park builder, but a very poor simulation game.

 Number 2: Fallout 76